ebelious/Sorcery-Grimoir/README.md

 - UI for counters when playing the game with 1 player and 2 player views
 - UI extras such as Dice rolling, Turn counter, win/loss tracker
 - All Cards with attached FAQ, Codex, and Rulebook keywords for easily understanding how each card is used
-- Expandeable text for larger text that may be difficult to read
+- Expandeable text option that may be difficult to read
-- links to different trading markets to assess card value for easy inspection to make fair trades
+- Direct card inks to different trading markets to assess card value for easy inspection to make fair trades
 - All of the amazing artists have the links to see thier awesome work
 - Allows Collections to be added to keep track of all of you cards
 - Settings to theme the app in some additional ways